975L/EmailBundle/README.md

 c975LEmailBundle uses [c975L/ConfigBundle](https://github.com/975L/ConfigBundle) to manage configuration parameters.
 Use the Route "/email/config" with the proper user role to modify them.

+**If you are NOT using Messenger** remember to disable the contents in config/packages/messenger.yaml or configure it properly.

 ### Step 4: Enable the Routes

 Then, enable the routes by adding them to the `app/config/routing.yml` file of your project: